What Construction Workers Should Know About the Scaffold Law in New York

 These questions will most likely be answered “yes” by the general contractor (owner) who is liable for any accident or injuries.
 These statutes make it much easier for workers injured and their families, to seek compensation for any injuries, damages, or (potentially wrongful death) that may have occurred.

-If you have been injured in a fall on a job site or if you have lost a loved one in a job site accident, you owe it to yourself to get the advice of an experienced construction accident lawyer to understand your rights.
-At K L Sanchez Law Office, we offer a free consultation to discuss your case so you can understand your rights and options under the law.
+If you have been injured in a fall on a job site or if you have lost a loved one in a job site accident, you owe it to yourself to get the advice of an experienced construction accident lawyer to assist you in understanding your rights.
+Contact K L Sanchez Law Office, P.C., at (646) 701-7990 for a free consultation to learn your rights under New York Scaffold Law.